doc-metrix/schema/README.md

 *	Any new fields should be communicated as `minor` updates.
 *	Any corrections/value modifications should be `patches`.
-* 	Any specification restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.
+* 	Any schema restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.